Kofokore/Excel-Dashboard-Project-Analyzing-Call-Center-Performance/README.md

 To measure the performance of call center agents
 To analyze customer interaction patterns across different agents To make decisions for improving sales and effectiveness of marketing
+### Insights from Analysis
+1. High call volume does not always equate to call success rate.
+Call quality is more paramount than call quantity
+2. Agent productivity varies significantly
+3. Call abandonment is a major challenge
+4. Customer interest in products is uneven.
+Certain products are discussed more during calls, this suggest more demand for some products
 ### Tools Used
 .
 Microsoft Excel
 .
 Data Cleaning
 .
 KPI Tracking
 .
 Pivot tables
 .
 Pivot Charts
+### Recommendations
+1